slainless/mock-fintech-platform/README.md

 - Subscription permission

-By default, payment account's owner has full control over the account, obviously, and only the owner can add permissions or revoke permissions to other accounts.
+By default, payment account's owner has full control over the account, obviously, and only the owner can add permissions or revoke permissions to other users.

+This feature is fully optional and there is no change to the current flow of the platform, aside from added feature.

 ## Major dependencies: